Reach out to us at email@example.com

-Judith Levine is a nonfiction writer and feminist activist whose work explores the ways that history, politics, the law, and the economy are entwined in intimate life.
-Judith’s forthcoming, fifth book is The Feminist & the Sex Offender: Confronting Sexual Harm, Ending State Violence, co-authored with Erica R. Meiners.
+Judith Levine is a nonfiction writer and feminist activist much of whose work resides at the intersections between the body and the body politic.
+Judith’s fifth book is The Feminist & the Sex Offender: Confronting Sexual Harm, Ending State Violence (2020), co-authored with Erica R. Meiners.

 Dayna Tortorici is a writer and co-editor-in-chief of n+1, a journal of literature, culture, and politics based in New York.

 H. Howell Williams, Assistant Professor of Political Science at Western Connecticut State University, holds a PhD in Politics from the New School for Social Research.
 He is broadly interested in how race, class, gender, and sexuality shaped political U.S. welfare state development, and he is working on a book about fatherhood and the American state.
 He worked with Ann in several capacities at The New School, including as a TA for her “Feminist Thought and Action” course, and she provided incalculable support for his research and writing.